 • Severe flushing or itching of the skin

-• For home administration of ODACTRA, your doctor should prescribe auto-injectable epinephrine, a medicine you can inject if you or your child have a severe allergic reaction after taking ODACTRA.
-Your doctor will train and instruct you on the proper use of auto-injectable epinephrine.
+• For home administration of ODACTRA, your doctor will prescribe epinephrine, a medicine you can use if you or your child has a severe allergic reaction after taking ODACTRA.
+Your doctor will train and instruct you on the proper use of epinephrine.

-• If you forget to take ODACTRA, do not take two tablets.
+• If you or your child forgets to take ODACTRA, do not take two tablets.
 Take the next tablet at your normal scheduled time the next day.
-If you miss more than one tablet of ODACTRA, contact your doctor before restarting.
+If you or your child misses more than one dose of ODACTRA, contact your healthcare provider before restarting.

-• You had a severe allergic reaction in the past that included any of these symptoms: trouble breathing, dizziness or fainting, rapid or weak heartbeat
+• had a severe allergic reaction in the past that included any these symptoms: trouble breathing, dizziness or fainting, rapid or weak heartbeat

-• You have ever had difficulty with breathing due to swelling of the throat or upper airway after using any sublingual immunotherapy before
+• has ever had difficulty with breathing due to swelling of the throat or upper airway after using any sublingual immunotherapy before

-• You have ever been diagnosed with eosinophilic esophagitis
+• has ever been diagnosed with eosinophilic esophagitis

-• You are allergic to any of the inactive ingredients contained in ODACTRA.
+• is allergic to any of the inactive ingredients contained in ODACTRA.
 The inactive ingredients contained in ODACTRA are: gelatin, mannitol, and sodium hydroxide.

-• You have asthma, depending on how severe it is
+• has asthma, depending on how severe it is

-• You suffer from lung disease such as chronic obstructive pulmonary disease (COPD)
+• suffers from lung disease such as chronic obstructive pulmonary disease (COPD)

-• You suffer from heart disease such as coronary artery disease, an irregular heart rhythm, or you have hypertension that is not well controlled
+• suffers from heart disease such as coronary artery disease, an irregular heart rhythm, or you have hypertension that is not well controlled

-• You are pregnant, plan to become pregnant during the time you will be taking ODACTRA, or are breast-feeding
+• is pregnant, plans to become pregnant during the time you will be taking ODACTRA, or is breast-feeding

-• You are unable or unwilling to administer auto-injectable epinephrine to treat a severe allergic reaction to ODACTRA
+• is unable or unwilling to administer epinephrine to treat a severe allergic reaction to ODACTRA

-• You are taking certain medicines that enhance the likelihood of a severe reaction, or interfere with the treatment of a severe reaction.
+• is taking certain medicines that enhance the likelihood of a severe reaction, or interfere with the treatment of a severe reaction.
 These medicines include:

 • Beta blockers and alpha-blockers (prescribed for high blood pressure)